Apple’s plan to scan iPhones for child abuse misses the point of privacy

 “I try to get somebody to think about what happens in a world where you know that you’re being surveilled all the time,” Cook said.
 “What changes do you then make in your own behavior?
 What do you do less of?
 What do you not do anymore?
 What are you not as curious about anymore if you know that each time you’re on the web, looking at different things, exploring different things, you’re going to wind up constricting yourself more and more and more and more?
 That kind of world is not a world that any of us should aspire to.”

 “And so I think most people, when they think of it like that . . . start thinking quickly about, ‘Well, what am I searching for?”
 Cook continued.
 “I look for this and that.
-I don’t really want people to know I’m looking at this and that, because I’m just curious about what it is’ or whatever.
+I don’t really want people to know I’m looking at this and that, because I’m just curious about what it is or whatever.
 So it’s this change of behavior that happens that is one of the things that I deeply worry about, and I think that everyone should worry about it.”

 It’s hard to square Cook’s comments with Apple’s decision to start watching for certain kinds of behavior on iOS, even if it’s heinous behavior that most people will never stumble into by accident.
 The mere existence of this monitoring changes the relationship between Apple and its users, no matter how many promises the company makes or technological safeguards it invents.